-Carbon monoxide connects to red blood cells, stealing oxygen from your body it requires to live.
-It blends with these cells more than 200 times more effortlessly than oxygen, leading to a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects to red blood cells, stealing oxygen from your body it has to have to live.
+It mixes with these cells more than 200 times more smoothly than oxygen, leading to a condition known as carboxyhemoglobin saturation.

 Carbon monoxide, instead of oxygen, then gets carried to the vital organs through the bloodstream.
-In short, carbon monoxide robs your body of oxygen.
-Organs require oxygen; when they lack it, they begin to suffocate.
+In short, carbon monoxide deprives your body of oxygen.
+Organs require oxygen; when they don’t have it, they begin to suffocate.

-Your body requires a long time to eliminate carbon monoxide; however, it can be drawn in much more quickly.
+It takes your body a long time to eliminate carbon monoxide; however, it can be taken in much more rapidly.